Unveiling new disease, pathway, and gene associations via multi-scale neural networks: Results Discussion

 We find literature support for $7$ out of the top $10$ predicted disease--pathway associations (see Table \ref{tab:pthw-disease}).
-Furthermore, we find indications that the first association and penultimate associations could be true as well.
+Furthermore, we find indications that some of our top-scoring, non-validated predictions could be relevant, such as the association of autistic disorder with the lactose synthesis pathway (R-HSA-5653890) and the association of Schizophrenia with pathway R-HSA-5683371 linked to microphtalmia.
 The lactose synthesis pathway (R-HSA-5653890) contains three genes: LALBA, SLC2A1, and B4GALT1.
 All of those genes might be associated with autistic disorders.
 One patented method to detect autistic disorder (US20140349977A1) includes LALBA as one of the genes of interest.
 SLC2A1 mutation has been reported in patients diagnosed with autism \cite{hashimoto2011slc2a1}.
 And finally, B4GALT1 has been linked with developmental disorders \cite{van2009gene}.
-The pathway R-HSA-5683371 is linked to the eye disease Microphthalmia.
+The pathway R-HSA-5683371 is linked to the eye disease microphthalmia.
 It is known that schizophrenia is linked to eye abnormalities \cite{torrey2017schizophrenia}.
 Among the $28$ genes involved in that pathway, $12$ have been linked to the disease in the literature (GOT2, PDHA1, DLD, GCSH, DLAT, PDHB, DAO, OGDH, DHTKD1, GNMT, DDO, PRODH2).

 These results show the relevance of our framework for de novo disease--pathway associations prediction despite relatively low retrieval scores against the ground--truth.